-The reality is – if you are seeking out therapy, it means that you are a strong and brave person who is willing to admit that we could all use some help navigating through painful or confusing times.
-It is a basic human need to have other human beings witness our pain and reflect back to us about our problems, joys and successes.
+The reality is – if you are seeking out therapy, it means that you are strong enough and brave enough to be willing to admit that we could all use some help navigating through painful or confusing times.
+It is a basic human need to have other humans witness our pain and reflect back to us about our problems, joys and successes.

 My name is Teresa Crossland and I’m a Licensed Professional Counselor serving Boulder County, Colorado.
 I specialize in treating anxiety, depression, stress, relationship issues and trauma in adults and teenagers.
 I use a combination of treatment philosophies with an emphasis on Mindfulness-Based Cognitive Therapy techniques.
 I have also been trained to use EMDR – a therapy approach to help heal the symptoms of trauma, anxiety, panic, disturbing memories, PTSD, and many other emotional problems.

 Almost everyone avoids change.
 Some people seem to be unable to change.
 Reevaluating ones life and making healthy adjustments can be scary and agonizing – so why does someone change?